SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 The XXX is usually PhysX.
 This seems to occur when HTML5Setup.sh randomly fails to properly build PhysX (or some other third party library) with an error like ```mingw32-make.exe[2]: write error: stdout``` but doesn't actually stop the ./HTML5Setup.sh build so it is easy to miss.

 If you get this issue try running ./HTMLSetup.sh again.

+NOTE: In the latest versions of the HTML5 branches the third party libraries are built using only a single thread (-j 1) to hopefully avoid this problem happening as much.

 ### When running HTML5Setup.sh you see: "fatal: not a git repository (or any of the parent directories): .git"